-Train travel in India is one of the most interesting ways to get around.
-It’s the life-line of the country and the extent of the rail network is pretty mind-blowing.
-It’s often said that the India railways are the world’s biggest employer and we see no reason to doubt this!
-There are range of journey lengths and styles available to suit nearly all tastes and we really recommend including at least one journey during your visit as we think it gives a fantastic insight into the country.
-For day trains we tend to book 1st class which has comfortable forwards/backwards facing seats in a carriage with air conditioning and non-opening windows.
-For shorter journeys, you may like to take 2nd class for a really immersive experience (locals will definitely want to chat to you constantly!), but this not recommended for over 3 hours.
-Toilets are usually at each end of the carriage with one western and one Indian.
+Train travel in India is one of the most exciting ways to get around.
+It's the country's lifeline, and the rail network's extent is pretty mind-blowing.
+It's often said that the Indian railways are the world's biggest employer, and we see no reason to doubt this!
+There are journey lengths and styles available to suit all travellers, and we recommend including at least one journey during your visit as we think it gives a fantastic insight into the country.
+For day trains, we tend to book 1st class, which has comfortable forwards/backwards facing seats in a carriage with air conditioning and non-opening windows.
+For shorter journeys, you may like to take 2nd class for a really immersive experience (locals will definitely want to chat to you constantly!), but this is not recommended for over 3 hours.
+Toilets are usually at each end of the carriage, with one western and one Indian.
 Food served is commonly local Indian snacks, or biscuits and crisps.
-Otherwise, you can take your own food and drink on-board.
+Otherwise, you can take your food and drink on board.
 Our local representatives will ensure you find your seat on the train and then meet you again at the other end.

-1st class sleepers for longer journeys are usually booked for overnight journeys.
-There are 4 berths in each cabin and we can only book the berths that we need (i.e. we can’t make the cabin private – you have to have a passport to book a berth, so if you booked a phantom seat, it wouldn’t confirm and would get sold on).
+1st class sleepers for more extended journeys are usually booked for overnight trips.
+There are four berths in each cabin, and we can only book the berths that we need (i.e. we can't make the cabin private – you have to have a passport to book a berth, so if you booked a phantom seat, it wouldn't confirm and would get sold on).
 The berths will either be a pre-made ‘bed’, or seats that convert.
-The door can lock and there are communal toilets at the end, one western and one Indian.
+The door can lock, and communal toilets are at the end, one western and one Indian.
 You will get clean sheets and pillows.
-There is plenty of storage space and our guide is there to help assist with settling in (although they will not travel with you).
-You may not have the best night sleep with lots of rocking/rolling and stopping, but this truly is an experience not to be missed and a great way to cover large distances at night!
+There is plenty of storage space, and our guide is there to help assist with settling in (although they will not travel with you).
+You may not have the best night's sleep with lots of rocking/rolling and stopping, but this truly is an experience not to be missed and a great way to cover long distances at night!

 Transport in the city - Isn’t it too much hassle?

-Here at Experience Travel Group, with most of our trips, you’ll have a driver who will be with you whilst you ‘tour’ and he will be available day and night.
+With most of our trips, you’ll have a driver who will be with you while you ‘tour’ and he will be available day and night.
 He’ll take you from place to place and even wait around by the car whilst you have dinner.
 This may seem strange at first, but it’s a way of life.
 Taxis are available in major cities and come in a range of sizes and forms.
 Depending on the size of the city, there will probably be a meter system in place, but it will be at the discretion of the driver as to whether he turns it on!
 The best way is to barter before making your journey and set a fee.
 It can be a fun process and part and parcel of travelling in India.

 Should I be worried about crime?